🧼 Cast a material · 4 min read

 Will lye eat a PLA or PETG mold?

-What size should a soap bar mold be?
+What size should a bar mold be?

-Can I pour cold-process soap straight into a printed mold?
+Can I pour cold-process soap straight in?

-Made by @meshminds3d.
+Made by meshcast.app.
 Got stuck?
 Email a photo and I'll help you debug.